Lead Legal HR Generalist Career & Resume Guide

 Use a brief, honest explanation (e.g., 'Career break for family' or 'Professional development') in your cover letter or a short summary line if needed.
 On the resume itself, focus on continuous skills and recent achievements; many US employers accept gaps when the rest of the profile is strong and ATS-friendly.

-What are the key responsibilities of a Lead Legal HR Generalist?
+What's the ideal resume length for a Lead Legal HR Generalist?

-What are some common mistakes to avoid on a resume for this role?
+What are some common resume mistakes to avoid?

 Sources: Salary and hiring insights reference NASSCOM, LinkedIn Jobs, and Glassdoor.